hummingbot/hummingbot-site/docs/v2-strategies/walkthrough.md

 Also, adjust the buy and sell spreads to **0.02, 0.05**, and **0.02, 0.05**, respectively.
 Save this modified configuration under the file name **conf_market_making.pmm_simple_2.yml**

-You should now have two controller config files:
+You should now have two controller config files under the **/conf/controllers/** folder:

 ```shell
 conf_market_making.pmm_simple_1.yml